Northern School of Music: Locations

 From 1920 to July 1934 the Matthay School of Music, Manchester Branch, was accommodated in three separate premises at 195-7, then 79 and later 260 Deansgate Road, a main Manchester thoroughfare.
 In August 1934, it moved to premises at 91, 93 and 95 Oxford Road, Manchester, where it would later extend into 97 and 99 Oxford Road, with an entrance in Sidney Street until 1972.
 This building later became the site of the students' union of Manchester Polytechnic.

 Aims

 The Matthay School initially aimed to teach piano students aged 18 and over who wished to study for the external Teaching Diplomas in Music validated by the ABRSM.
 Hilda Collens also wished to widen the scope of the school.
 A training course for teachers (initial teacher training for music teachers in schools) was started in 1923.
-The work on this course was inspected in 1923 by Frank Roscoe, Secretary of the Royal Society of Teachers and "was recognised as efficient and accepted for the purpose of registration".
+The work on this course was inspected in 1923 by Frank Roscoe, Secretary of the Royal Society of Teachers, and "was recognized as efficient and accepted for registration".

-For most of the early years of its existence, it focused on training music teachers, but gradually, performance came to play an increasing role.
+For most of the early years of its existence, the school focused on training music teachers, but gradually, performance came to play an increasing role.